Course Catalog

 1 credit

-Over the course of the year, students will practice their reading, writing, speaking, listening, and critical thinking skills through the study of fiction, non-fiction, and poetry that includes both time-honored and contemporary works.
+Over the course of the year, students will practice their reading, writing, speaking, listening, and critical thinking skills through the study of fiction, nonfiction, and poetry, including both time-honored and contemporary works.
 Examples of these works include The Odyssey (excerpts), Peace Like a River by Leif Enger, Shakespeare’s Macbeth, and American Born Chinese by Gene Luen Yang.
-In addition, the class will study poetry, short stories, essays, and short films that range in time period and style.
+In addition, the class will study poetry, short stories, essays, and short films spanning various time periods and styles.
 To reinforce and expand their writing skills, students will write in diverse forms, including a full-length literary analysis essay, memoir, in-class essays, multimedia presentations, and original poetry.
-Writing assessment will be guided by the use of the six writing traits, and studies will include review of vocabulary and the rules of usage and punctuation.
+Writing assessments will be guided by the six writing traits, and studies will include reviews of vocabulary and usage, and punctuation rules.

 Honors English 10